ocaml/opam/README.md

   http://opam.ocaml.org.
 - [opam-rt](https://github.com/ocaml/opam-rt) is the regression framework for opam.
-- [opam-publish](https://github.com/ocaml-opam/opam-publish) is a tool to facilitate the creation, update and publication of opam packages.
+- [opam-publish](https://github.com/ocaml-opam/opam-publish) is a tool to facilitate the creation, update, and publication of opam packages.

 ## Copyright and license